CABOMETYX Liver Cancer Asian male patient portrayal

 • If you become pregnant or think you are pregnant, tell your healthcare provider right away.

-• Are breastfeeding or plan to breastfeed.
+• are breastfeeding or plan to breastfeed.
 It is not known if CABOMETYX passes into your breast milk.
-Do not breastfeed during treatment and for 4 months after your final dose of CABOMETYX.
+Do not breastfeed during treatment and for 4 months after your last dose of CABOMETYX.

 Tell your healthcare provider about all the medicines you take, including prescription or over-the-counter medicines, vitamins, and herbal supplements.
 CABOMETYX and certain other medicines may affect each other, causing side effects.